Signs and Symptoms of TMJ Disorder in Austin

 - Clenching/grinding teeth at night while sleeping (bruxism)

-Many cases of Austin TMJ symptoms go undiagnosed or misdiagnosed because many healthcare professionals are not thinking dysfunction of the jaw joints when someone presents with ear pain or ringing in the ears.
+Many cases of TMJ symptoms go undiagnosed or misdiagnosed because many healthcare professionals do not think of dysfunction of the jaw joints when someone presents with ear pain or ringing in the ears.
 These symptoms, as unrelated as they may seem at first glance, are very much connected if you have TMD.

 What Causes TMJ Disorder?